carlosjhr64/thesis/UNCERTAINTY.md

 The uncertainty principle is often explained by pointing out that in order to measure a particle's position and momentum some form of contact must be made with the particle.
-But the uncertainty principle is more that just our inability to measure without our affecting what we are measuring.
+But the uncertainty principle is more than just our inability to measure without our affecting what we are measuring.
 The uncertainty principle is an intrinsic part of the particle.
-If one could ask the particle wher it is and how fast it is going, it would respond "I don't know!".
+If one could ask the particle where it is and how fast it is going, it would respond "I don't know!".

 > Please understand that we were instructed to explain what we thought about our equations.